WuzgXY-GitHub/WuzgXY-GitHub/README.md

 ### Hi there, I'm [WuzgXY!](https://github.com/WuzgXY-GitHub) 👋

-Hi, I'm WuzgXY, an amateur translator from China.
+Hi, I'm WuzgXY, a student, and also an amateur translator from China.

 - 🔭 I’m currently working on l10n of Minecraft mods and more
 - 🌱 I’m currently ~~on the way of~~ learning C++ & Java